tobspr/RenderPipeline/README.md

 ## Deferred Render Pipeline

-**NOTE:** I recently created a new master to clean up the repositority.
+**NOTE:** I recently created a new master to clean up the repository.
 Please use a clean checkout of the new master branch to continue to work with the pipeline!